AntonP84/ml-intro-2019-07/README.md

     ml-intro
 ```

-- open <https://localhost:8888> in your browser
+- open <https://localhost:8888> in your browser, enter your token *123*